darsor/spintable/README.md

 spin table project

+to build, follow these steps:
-to build, navigate to the build directory and run
+`mkdir build` to create a build directory
+`cd build` to move into that directory
+`cmake ..` to generate the makefile
+then
 `make sensor` to build the executable for the sensor pi
 `make motor` to build the executable for the motor pi
 `make` to build both